cossou/laravel-eventcron/README.md

 Or just run the command:

 	php artisan Eventcron::run log_something --env=local

+__Note:__ If your CLI PHP doesn't have permissions to write to the log file just add "sudo php artisan ..."

 Thats it, the cron will fire all the __log_something__ events in the queue by [FIFO](http://en.wikipedia.org/wiki/FIFO) order.